arrestoteles/lab-4-path-finder/README.md

     private Set<String> dictionary
     private Set<Character> alphabet

-Make sure to use `alphabet` (the set of letters appearing in dictionary words) instead of going over a fixed collection of characters.
+Here, `alphabet` is the set of letters appearing in dictionary words.
+Use this instead of going over a fixed collection of characters.

+**Note**: You should not go over all words in the dictionary (that's too expensive).

 After you completed your implementation, you should be able to solve the following word ladders: